zipnn/zipnn/scripts/README.md

     - `--streaming_chunk_size`: Specifies the chunk size for streaming during compression.
 The default is 1MB.
 Accepts either:
       - An integer (e.g., `1024`), interpreted as bytes.
       - A string with a unit suffix (e.g., `4KB`, `2MB`, `1GB`), where the unit is interpreted as kilobytes, megabytes, or gigabytes.
-    - `--delete`: Flag that specifies to delete the files instead of compressing them.
+    - `--delete`: Flag that specifies deleting the original file after compression.
     - `--force`: Flag that forces overwriting when compressing.
     - `--hf_cache`: A flag that indicates if the file is in the Hugging Face cache.